The Student Code of Conduct – AP 5500 can also be found at

 The College Disciplinary Officer shall notify the Student in writing of the Board’s decision regarding his/her status as a Student in the District.

-o The Student seeking readmission must make a written request for readmission to the
+- The Student seeking re-admission must make a written request for re-admission to the College Disciplinary Officer.

-o The College Disciplinary Officer may request a meeting with the Student seeking readmission to ascertain his/her eligibility for readmission.
+- The College Disciplinary Officer may request a meeting with the Student seeking re-admission to ascertain his/her eligibility for re-admission.

-o Ordinarily, within thirty days of the date of his/her receipt of a written request for readmission, the College Disciplinary Officer shall decide whether the request should be granted or denied.
+- Ordinarily, within thirty days of the date of his/her receipt of a written request for re-admission, the College Disciplinary Officer shall decide whether the request should be granted or denied.

-o A Student, whose application for readmission has been denied, may not apply for readmission for a period of two years after denial of his/her application.
+- A Student, whose application for re-admission has been denied, may not apply for re-admission for a period of two years after denial of his/her application.

 In addition to and in some cases as a supplement to the terms defined elsewhere in this procedure, the following defined terms shall have the meanings set forth in this section for purposes of this procedure.